How Fast Does Mold Grow?

 When a homeowner suspects mold has developed in their home, it is important that they take quick action to stop the growth and protect the health of those who live and work in the affected space.

-Mold remediation professionals, like those at HRS in Phoenix and Denver, first assess the source of moisture and the level of mold growing in a home.
+Mold remediation professionals, like those at HRS in Denver, first assess the source of moisture and the level of mold growing in a home.
 Stopping the source of water is the highest priority and the first step in ending a mold issue in a home.

 Next, testing allows technicians to determine what type of mold has invaded the home and its level of toxicity.